 (If $T^{CP}_{9}$ is high enough, the first stage may be omitted.)
 The Macro cooling can be followed numerically, but by assuming that the dominant cooling mechanism in each stage is the only one (and taking $R^{M}_{n}, R^{M}_{p}=1$), we find

 The above relations can also be expressed in terms of redshift, $z$, using the time-redshift relation $z=4.9\times10^{9}(t/\mathrm{s})^{-1/2}$.
 The times (and thus redshifts) at which the interior temperature $T_X$ falls to $T_{\gamma}$ depend on detailed properties of the Macro, such as its central density $\rho_X$, and the composition parameter $\lambda$.
-In Figure \ref{Tivst} we plot the central and surface temperatures of the Macro, as well as the temperature of the ambient plasma as a function of time for a representative value of these parameters.
+In Figure \ref{Tivst} we plot the central and surface temperatures of the Macro, as well as the CMB temperature as a function of time for a representative value of these parameters.

 In the presence of DUrca cooling, Stage 1 is DUrca dominated until $T^{X}_{9}$ becomes $T^{\gamma}_{9}=0.1 2 pt T_{c9}$ at $t_{\gamma}$.
 In this case, during Stage 1 (now $T^{\mathrm{DU}}_{9}\equiv1$)